technical details:

 - (5.)
 The remaining cops, numbering three.
 Maltin & Bann indicate that Jack Hill is one of them, but I can't tell.

 - (6.)
 About ten pedestrians, at least three of whom are women.
-Maltin & Bann list Efe Jackson among
+Maltin & Bann list Efe Jackson among them, but I'm not familiar with this name.

 - (7.)
-About seventy audience members at the vaudeville theater, three of whom are listed by Maltin & Bann as
+About seventy audience members at the vaudeville theater in footage left over from the Charley Chase short "Bromo And Juliet" from 1926.
+Three of them are listed by

-Harry Bowen, James Mason and Jack Hill, but unless they're clearly seen in a publicity photo,
+Maltin & Bann as Harry Bowen, James Mason and Jack Hill, but unless they're clearly seen in a publicity photo, then I don't see how they could ever be

 - (8.)
 A person in a yard shown in the background during the genie scene.